monikatn11/VSDS-workshop/README.md

-s # VSDSquadronMini Research Internship - 20th October Cohert
+ # VSDSquadronMini Research Internship - 20th October Cohert

 <h2>The program is based on RISC-V architecture and uses open-source tools to teach people about VLSI and RISC-V</h2><br>